Regular spherical dust spacetimes: VIII. Conclusion

 In this paper, full regularity conditions have been derived and discussed for SS dust spacetimes.
 From section III, the solutions for the metric in section II (which are all $C^\infty$ in $t$) may be joined only on comoving surfaces.
 Hence the models are fully determined by choices of the functions $E(r)\geq-1$, $M(r)\geq 0$, $T(r)$, $A(r)$ and $B(r)$.
 Existence of the Einstein tensor places a basic restriction on these functions [equation (\ref{diffy})]: $E$, $M$ and $T$ must be $C^2$, $A$ and $B$ must be $C^1$, except at a finite number of points.
 At these points, there may be discontinuities in any of $E^\prime$, $M^\prime$, $T^\prime$, $A$ or $B$.
 However there are additional, more subtle requirements of the functions.
 For example, at points where $E\rightarrow -1$, equation (\ref{e=-1}) must hold.
 These differentiability conditions ensure the good behaviour of all the relevant physical quantities.

 In the current context, the recollapse conjecture \cite{zel}, i.e. `all closed SS dust models must recollapse everywhere', follows directly from the results of section VII.
 We simply note that all the possible closed models contain only the solutions (s5) and (s6), which both recollapse in a finite time.
 This is a simple alternative proof to that of Burnett \cite{bur} (which involved considering the lengths of timelike curves in these spacetimes).
-Our proof slightly strengthens that of Bonnor \cite{bon1}, in that no mathematical assumptions are required (as were used in \cite{bon1}) other than those explicitly demanded by the regularity.\\ \\ { {\bf Acknowledgements:} We thank Bill Bonnor and Charles Hellaby for helpful discussions.
+Our proof slightly strengthens that of Bonnor \cite{bon1}, in that no mathematical assumptions are required (as were used in \cite{bon1}) other than those explicitly demanded by the regularity.

+{ {\bf Acknowledgements:} We thank Bill Bonnor and Charles Hellaby for helpful discussions.
+We thank Syksy Rasanen for reminding us about our original preprint.
+RM was supported by the South African Square Kilometre Array Project, the STFC (UK) (grant no. ST/H002774/1) and a Royal Society (UK)/ National Research Foundation (SA) exchange grant.